 Predatory wasps and mites, flower bugs, and other natural enemies are important control agents of thrips and need to be conserved.
 Neem based pheromone traps or sprays can control thrips populations.
 The bio-insecticide Spinosad effectively controls the pest.
 The pathogenic fungi Fusarium semitectum can be employed to reduce thrips populations.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
-Insecticide sprays containing fluvalinate or acephate are effective against the pest.
+Insecticide sprays containing fluvalinate are effective against the pest.
 Chemicals such as abamectin, azadirachtin, deltamethrin, lambda-cyhalothrin and lufenuron may also be used against thrips.